anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_architecture_coding_style.md

 The `final` keyword can be useful to indicate immutable variables, but it's good to generally indicate that class/function is immutable in its `Javadoc`.

-{% include warning.html content="Note that some parts of Anchor interact with third-party-libraries that use nullable functions.
+{% include tip.html content="Some parts of Anchor interact with third-party-libraries that use <i>nullable</i> parameters to functions.
 Please document clearly these circumstances." %}

 ### Use Project Lombok's stable features